ilyes12zouaoui/cgm-patient-visit/README.md

 # patient-visit-service

 ## Main REST API functionalities
-This project provides the following functionalities as REST API:
+This project provides the following functionalities as REST API using java 11 and Quarkus:
 - Create Patient.
 - Get All Patient
 - Get Patient by id